The main types of deadlines are as follows:

 In general, and except where the contrary intention appears in an enactment, where a period of time is expressed to begin on or be reckoned from a particular day, that day shall be included in the period and, where a period of time is expressed to end on or be reckoned to a particular day, that day shall be included in the period [Interpretation Act 2005, s.18(h)].
 However, Order 122 r.10 of the Rules of the Superior Courts provides that where a particular number of days (other than “clear” days), is prescribed by those Rules, the first day is excluded when reckoning the time period.

-Yes, where the time for doing any act or taking any proceedings expires on a Saturday, Sunday or other day on which court offices are closed, and where the act cannot therefore be done on that day, that period will expire on the next day on which the court offices are open.
-This rule applies whenever there is an expiration period
+Where rules of court prescribe the time for doing any act or taking any proceedings and that time expires on a Saturday, Sunday or other day on which court offices are closed, and where the act cannot therefore be done on that day, that period will expire on the next day on which the court offices are open.

 Where a statute provides a limitation period, the courts do not have the power extend that period.
 There is, however, a discretionary jurisdiction given to the courts to extend or shorten time periods that are set out in the rules of court or in court orders in certain cases.
 If the plaintiff thinks there are exceptional circumstances for doing so, he or she can ask the court to consider an application immediately without waiting to serve the defendant with any documents.
 This is known as an ex parte or “without notice” application.
 If an ex parte order is made, the other party will be notified of the making of that order and then given an opportunity to come to court and seek to have the order varied or discharged.
 Generally, the time for filing any court document may be extended between the parties by consent.
 Where a party to an action seeks to extend the time within which to appeal, he or she must establish that he or she formed the intention to appeal within the limited time, that the failure to so appeal on time was due to a mistake and that he or she has an arguable case.
 If there has been any prejudice caused to the other party by reason of the lapse of time, that may be a relevant factor and the court may in those circumstances exercise its discretion to refuse to extend the time.